Have you ever been confused by your dog’s blood work results?

 Here’s an example of a healthy dog’s liver enzyme results, showing all enzymes including GGT well within normal ranges.

-Keep in mind some of the things that might affect your dog’s liver.
+Keep in mind some of the things that might cause elevated liver enzymes in dogs.

-These are some of the many outside influences that can impact your dog’s liver enzyme levels.
+The best way to preserve your dog’s liver health is to manage some of the many outside influences that can impact your dog’s liver enzyme levels.
+So here’s some information about what toxins cause elevated liver enzymes in dogs …

-Drugs like phenytoin and phenobarbital prescribed for seizures, as well as any other drug, including heartworm medication, can result in abnormal liver enzymes, so if your dog is on any medication your vet should always consider whether that may be the cause.
+Drugs like phenytoin and phenobarbital prescribed for seizures, as well as any other drug, including heartworm medication and anti-inflammatory drugs, can result in abnormal liver enzymes, so if your dog is on any medication your vet should always consider whether that may be the cause.

 Viral infections can affect liver enzyme tests and so can the vaccines for viral diseases.
 In humans, the Hepatitis B vaccine induces liver damage primarily when it contains the toxic vaccine adjuvant aluminum hydroxide, the common aluminum salt adjuvant in vaccines – and found in all veterinary vaccines.
-The aluminum hydroxide adjuvant also triggers the motor neuron autoimmunity issues seen in Gulf War Syndrome sufferers.
+The aluminum hydroxide adjuvant also triggers the motor neuron autoimmunity issues seen in Gulf War Syndrome sufferers (2).
 This syndrome has been found to be indistinguishable from the autoimmune disease ALS or Amyotrophic Lateral Sclerosis (Lou Gehrig’s disease).
 This is essentially what happens in MS or multiple sclerosis, another neurodegenerative disease, and I have seen cases of this type of disease in dogs following vaccination.

 Aluminum hydroxide also caused a loss of mitochondria and cell death in mouse livers exposed to low doses of the Hepatitis B vaccine.
 144 genes in the mouse livers were altered in their expression only a day following vaccination.
-In 2002, Hepatogastroenterology reported that the Hepatitis B vaccine was associated with high risk for hepatitis, gastrointestinal disease and other liver function tests.
+In 2002, Hepatogastroenterology reported that the Hepatitis B vaccine was associated with high risk for hepatitis, gastrointestinal disease and other liver function tests (3).

 Endocrine Disrupting Chemicals